department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

       </p>
       <ul>
         <li><strong>Allowed:</strong> The Board grants benefits.</li>
-        <li><strong>Remanded:</strong> The Board needs more evidence to make a decision and will return your appeal to VBA.
-After VBA obtains the additional evidence, it will then make a new decision on the appeal.
-If VBA can’t grant all or part of your appeal, it will prepare a new SSOC and return the appeal to the Board.</li>
+        <li><strong>Remanded:</strong> The Board needs more evidence to make a decision and returns your appeal to the Veterans Benefits Administration.
+After the Veterans Benefits Administration gets the requested evidence, it’ll then make a new decision on the appeal.
+If the Veterans Benefits Administration can’t grant all or part of your appeal, it’ll prepare a new Supplemental Statement of the Case and return the appeal to the Board.</li>
-        <li><strong>Denied:</strong> The Board does not grant benefits.</li>
+        <li><strong>Denied:</strong> The Board doesn’t grant benefits.</li>
       </ul>
       <p><strong>Note:</strong> About 60% of all decisions have at least 1 issue remanded.</p>
     </li>